 Certain factions give the opportunity of activating the Cheaper by the Dozen boon if you side with them and they emerge victorious from the Battleground of the Obelisk.
 This boon allows you to purchase stocks that are selling for 10NP per share as opposed to the usual 15NP restriction, meaning that you make even more profit when selling them later.

-- Only ever buy stocks that are 15NP each - if there are none the first time you look then try checking back later in the day - or 10NP if you have the Cheaper by the Dozen boon active
+- Only ever buy stocks that are 15NP each or 10NP if you have the Cheaper by the Dozen boon activeâ€”if there are none the first time you look then try checking back later in the day

 - If you can afford it, always buy the maximum allowed 1,000 shares per day

 - Buy stocks from different companies whenever possible

 - Never sell at a loss

 - Have at least 20NP on hand to pay Nigel when selling

 When you visit the Stock Market, you will be greeted by Nigel the Chia again, who will try to wow you with his flashy gadgets and his boast of owning the only car in Neopia.
 Don't let him fool you though: he has absolutely no clue what he's talking about when it comes to stocks!
 The random event where he suggests investing in a particular company is truly random; he has no insider knowledge.